Z-Wave-Me/Z-Uno-Shield-Configurator/README.md

 # Z-Uno-Shield-Configurator

-Z-Uno Shield Configurator page (<https://z-uno.z-wave.me/shield/configurator>) allows to easily configure your Z-Uno Shield and generate the sketch.
+This configurator page allows to easily configure your Z-Uno Shield.
+After choosing device preferences you can define relations between them, generate the sketch and look how to assemble your device step by step.

+Try it now on [z-uno.z-wave.me](https://z-uno.z-wave.me/shield/configurator)

+> For launch this page on your device you should have working http-server